 - Advocacy Activities- Informing public policy, programs, and practices that strengthen families and protect children by regularly imparting information regarding child abuse prevention research, initiatives, legislation, and campaigns

 US Department of Health and Human Services: The Role of Educators in Preventing and Responding to Child Abuse and Neglect

 This manual examines the roles that teachers, school counselors, school social workers, school nurses, special education professionals, administrators, and other school personnel have in helping maltreated children, including recognizing, reporting, and preventing child abuse and neglect.

 CDC School Health Guidelines to Promote Healthy Eating and Physical Activity

 CDC synthesized research and best practices related to promoting healthy eating and physical activity in schools, culminating in nine guidelines.
 These guidelines were informed by the Dietary Guidelines for Americans,1 the Physical Activity Guidelines for Americans,2 and the Healthy People 2020 objectives related to healthy eating and physical activity among children, adolescents, and schools.3 The guidelines serve as the foundation for developing, implementing, and evaluating school-based healthy eating and physical activity policies and practices for students.

 CDC Childhood Obesity Facts and Resources

-As required by the Healthy, Hunger-Free Kids Act of 2010, the United State Department of Agriculture has issued new "Smart Snacks in School" nutrition standards for competitive foods and beverages sold outside of the federal reimbursable school meals program during the school day.
-These standards set limits on calories, salt, sugar, and fat in foods and beverages and promotes snack foods that have whole grains, low fat dairy, fruits, vegetables or protein foods as their main ingredients.
+As required by the Healthy, Hunger-Free Kids Act of 2010, the United States Department of Agriculture has issued new "Smart Snacks in School" nutrition standards for competitive foods and beverages sold outside of the federally reimbursable school meals program during the school day.
+These standards set limits on calories, salt, sugar, and fat in foods and beverages and promote snack foods that have whole grains, low-fat dairy, fruits, vegetables or protein foods as their main ingredients.
 These standards are the minimum requirement for schools.